ttoino/TMEditor/docs/docs/03-UI Definition/02-ui_components.md

 - **title:** a string that represents the component title
 - **query:** describes which data to retrieve from the database
   - **database:** database identifier
-  - **tables:** string or an array of strings identifying the docs/tables/resources holding data
+  - **table:** string or an array of strings identifying the docs/tables/resources holding data
   - **fields:** (optional) defines which fields should be retrieved.
 If not provided, all fields will be retrieved.
   - **filters:** (optional) defines how data should be filtered.
 Please check the [`filters`](../Databases/overview#filters) section for details.
   - **groupby:** (optional) groups data based on one of the table fields.
 Requires fields to have aggregation operations.